 David Russell - Chief Executive Officer, Education and Training Foundation

 David was appointed as the first permanent CEO of the Foundation in January 2014.
 He has a wide range of experience in education and skills in England, including on Academies Policy and Performance, the Adult Skills Strategy, Apprenticeships and on National Curriculum reform.

 David is a qualified teacher and an experienced school and college governor.
 Previous senior policy roles included leading the Open Academies programme, and managing the cross-government Skills Strategy.
 David was educated in Scotland at Crieff High School, St Andrews University and Moray House Institute of Education, Edinburgh.
 He is a member of the judging panel for the annual TES FE awards, and an assessor for the Queen’s Anniversary Trust Awards in Higher and Further Education.
 He is also an experienced school and College governor.

-Martin Reid - Head of Memberships
+Martin Reid - Director of SET

 Martin joined the Society for Education and Training in March 2018 as Head of Membership.
 He has spent the last 15 years working within the membership sector for other professional membership bodies and providing consultancy services.

 During his career he has also worked within the public and private sectors in a variety of senior management roles.
 He started his career in financial services, becoming a Chartered Insurance Practitioner and then progressing his career in Marketing.